yoren/gravityflow/readme.txt

 - Fixed a fatal error when the next step doesn't exist.
 - Fixed an issue with the inbox and status shortcodes where the form is specified without fields.
 - Fixed an issue with the conditional routing where conditions specifying the User are ignored.
+- Fixed an issue with imported forms.
+Fixed in Gravity Forms 2.1.1.13.

 = 1.4.1 =